Hampter-wojkur/Flight-Search-Web-App/README.md

 You can run app by:
 `python3 server.py`
 ## Exercise 2
 Create Frontend React app with Button.
 Add event handler to it and change state.
 Display current state value before and after clicking button.
 You can easily create React app with:
 `npx create-react-app exercise2`
-Expected output will be someting like that:
+Expected output will be someting like that:</br>
 Before:
 ![before](https://raw.githubusercontent.com/Hampter-wojkur/Flight-Search-Web-App/exercises/screenshots/before.png)
 After: